Quick Start

 http://localhostand click New Study. - 2 Give your study a name and description.
 Click Create.

-- 3 Inside the study, click New Agent.
-Choose Voice or Text modality.
+- 3 Inside the study, click New Agent (or choose a template).
+Select Voice or Text modality.

 - 4 Write your system prompt.
 This is the instruction that shapes the agent's behaviour.
 Tell it what to ask, how to probe, and when to wrap up.